Teens, Truth, and Poetry

 Ana Ramana has published three books of poetry and two novels, most recently her semi-autobiographical novel, Girl on Fire: An Uncommon Love Story (Wild Rose Press, 2016).
 She received an award from the Academy of American Poets and is the recipient of a William Stafford Fellowship.
-Originally from Ireland, she now lives in Mt.
-Shasta, California, where she has been leading P&W–supported creative writing workshops for high school students.
+Originally from Ireland, she now lives in Mount Shasta, California, where she has been leading P&W–supported creative writing workshops for high school students.

 In the winter of 2016, my life changed.
 With a generous grant from Poets & Writers, our local mountain town library sent me into our high schools, singing the praises of poetry.
 I visited classes in public and charter schools, sharing with students my love of poetry and how it saved my life.
 I read poems and invited them to join me for weekly sessions to write poems together.
 An overwhelming number of students signed up and a dedicated, talented, inspiring group met with me for several hours each week.